aesda/aesda/README.md

    - Technologies: List the technologies, languages, and frameworks used.
    - [Link to Project 2]

-Feel free to open issues, contribute, and star ⭐ the repos if you find them interesting.
+Feel free to star ⭐ the repos if you find them interesting.

 ## 📬 Contact